-Select a Licensed or Certified Radon Mitigation Contractor
+Select a Licensed or Certified Radon Mitigation Contractor:

 It is recommended that you have a licensed or certified radon mitigation contractor fix your home because lowering high radon levels requires specific technical knowledge and special skills.